allytrope/variant-analysis/README.md

 conda install -c conda-forge mamba conda install -c bioconda snakemake
 ```
+Some will still have to be installed manually outside of conda.
 Depending on which part of the workflow is being used, the following may need to be installed as well and must be accessible through `$PATH`:
+* `gatk`
 * `gtool`
 * `lcMLkin`
+* `makeScaffold`
-* `shapeit`
+* `salmon`

 These that aren't available in conda and must be installed using their corresponding download instructions.
 For example,`lcMLkin` can be cloned from the [GitHub page](https://github.com/COMBINE-lab/maximum-likelihood-relatedness-estimation).